vanbenj/sand-stack-starter/README.md

 ### Sapper Environment

 The `ui` app makes use of the [Sapper Environment npm](https://www.npmjs.com/package/sapper-environment).
-These are environment variables that are replaced at build time so they can be used in client code.
+These are environment variables that are replaced at build time by `rollup.config.js` so they can be used in client code.
 Any environment variable with prefix `SAPPER_APP_` is for use in the client code.

 We make especial use of this in `/ui/src/apollo.js`.
 The Apollo GraphQl client is used in both the browser and SSR.
 In dev mode they have the same value.